Updated: 19 hours ago

 Desensitizing has many benefits

-I think one of the best things about desensitizing horses is that we, as humans, learn a lot.
+I think one of the good things about desensitizing horses is that we, as humans, learn a lot.
 What happens in terms of horses seeking the least amount of pressure applies to many, if not all, aspects of horse-handling.
 Whether we are deworming, saddling, riding, or trailer loading.
 Also, by studying our horse`s body language, which is a big part of being able to desensitize without creating mayhem or a shut-down horse, we learn a lot about how horses communicate through posture and expressions.

 Watch video of desensitizing here: